GuillaumeBonnet/lwc-typing-article/README.md

 configure your file so that the editor is stricter and checks for more errors.
 To do so, add the comment `//@ts-check` at the beginning of your js files.

-The following GIF shows that adding this comment checks for many errors such as a spelling error on a property.
-The error can now be fixed instead of going through and creating a bug at run time in production.
+The following GIF shows that adding this comment checks for many errors such as a spelling error on a property. **The error caught can now be fixed instead of going through and creating a bug at run time in production.**

 ![ts-check in editor](TS-check.gif)